 Sunday trading will be one of the first issues in David Cameron's in-tray when he returns from his holiday in Majorca this Thursday.
 It is a political hot potato that could cause yet more trouble between the Conservatives, who favour unrestricted Sunday trading, and their Liberal Democrat partners, who oppose it.

 The Prime Minister is likely to be fairly neutral on emotional questions about whether Sunday is a special day, and to focus on the economics.
-The Communities Secretary, Eric Pickles, has hinted that he is receptive to the argument that longer supermarket opening hours means more cash in the tills.
+The country is in recession, supermarkets have been hit by competition from the internet, and the Communities Secretary, Eric Pickles, has hinted that he is receptive to the argument that longer supermarket opening hours means more cash in the tills.
 The question is whether the supposed extra trade will be worth the social costs – and that cannot be answered, because no one has any reliable data.

 "Our customers like the convenience of us being open longer, as it means they can shop when it suits them, not when it suits us," he said.